-The Best Dallas Hotel Pools to Dip Into This Summer | PaperCity Magazine
+The Best Dallas Hotel Pools to Dip Into This Summer

 1717 Leonard Street

-The only hotel located in the Dallas Arts District, this hotel doesn’t just have a killer art collection, but it also offers a nice pool where you can catch the sunset during your stay.
+Another Dallas Arts District spot, this hotel doesn’t just have a killer art collection, but it also offers a nice pool where you can catch the sunset during your stay.
 Called Waves, the elevated rooftop pool is surrounded by gardens, lounge areas, and a large, deck with tables and chairs.

 Omni Dallas